-A 188 Claim, is a claim (application) for a patent for your invention.
+A 188 Claim, is a claim (application) for the patent rights for your invention.
 It is the filing of the necessary documentation of your invention to apply for a patent.

 When I was studying for the USPTO Patent Registration Exam, I was fascinated by the fact that our Constitution was the source of the law that gives us the right to claim a patent.
 The ‘188 Claim’, is my shorthand version of a reference to a single sentence that is at Article I, Section 8, Clause 8 of the United States Constitution.
 That sentence reads, “To promote the Progress of Science and useful arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”